Natasha Deen profile pic

 Digital Platform: Flexible (Zoom is preferred)

-Themes include: kindness, being proactive, & family relationships
+Themes include: identity, STEM, resilience, interdependence, kindness, relationships

 Writing Fundamentals: Point of View, subtext, deduction

-THE HERO’S JOURNEY: The hero’s journey doesn’t just live between the pages of a book but breathes and grows in our lives, as well.
-Natasha’s session shows students how having a hero’s mindset can help them meet their goals in school and life.
+The hero’s journey doesn’t just live between the pages of a book but breathes and grows in our lives, as well.
+Natasha’s session shows students how the story format exists in real life and how having a hero’s mindset can help them meet their goals in school and life.

 Writing Fundamentals: plot, character, subtext